 - Construction materials & machine trading companies

 My experience at the College taught me many things that will help me in my professional career.
 Among those things are consistency and an ethical approach to the work place.
 I would like to take this opportunity to thank all my tutors for the excellent work they performed, which has made my studies painless, leaving a very pleasant experience and a feeling that my efforts were worthwhile....

 Diogenis Vakontios, BSc (Hons) Mechanical Engineering

 An exciting period of my life came to an end.
-It was three unforgettable years through which I gained the necessary knowledge on the subject of Civil Engineering.
+It was three unforgettable years through which I gained the necessary knowledge on the subject of Mechanical Engineering.
 Among the various events, visits and workshops that I attended with my classmates, in a climate of cooperation and a common purpose, I completed my studies at Mediterranean College.
 There was a genuine cooperation between the College staff and students, who...

 Aggelos Fois, BSc (Hons) Mechanical Engineering

 I'd never go anywhere else, because I would be bored, there's so much things to do as a mature student, the college is amazing, the people are great and you never get bored!...